Mutation-based Evaluation of Cryptographic API Misuse Detectors: Usage-based Mutation Operators

 \subsection{Operators based on Restrictive Crypto API Invocation}

-Our derived taxonomy indicates that several parameter values used in restrictive API invocations may not be secure (\eg \DES, or \MDFIVE).
-Therefore, we designed six mutation operator types ({\bf OPs}) that apply a diverse array of transformations to such values and generate API invocations that are acceptable/compilable as per JCA syntax and conventions, but not secure.
+Our derived taxonomy indicates that several parameter values used in restrictive API invocations may not be secure (\eg{} \DES, or \MDFIVE).
+Therefore, we designed mutation operators ({\bf OPs}) that apply a diverse array of transformations to such values and generate API invocations that are acceptable/compilable as per JCA syntax and conventions, but not secure.